Redheadedmath/School_ACTSoftware_Analysis/README.md

 </li><br />

 ## Constraints
 It should be noted that the CERT assessment was administered after the real ACT test for the participants, and it was administered under less strict testing environments.
-This study is limited to less than 400 participants from a single cohort—many records were dropped for certain tests given that a number of students took the ACT but did not take/complete the CERT test.
+This study is limited to less than 400 participants from a single cohort.
+Many records were dropped for certain tests given that a number of students took the ACT but did not take/complete the CERT test.
+Initial analyses filled in missing CERT subtest scores with the projected CERT composite score to add more records for analysis.
+This addition actually led the data to more closely reflect the ACT data.
+Given the extreme circumstances of this past year, I elected to go with the more restrictive data set in order to be more confident of what resulted from analyses and reduce biases.
 Given the relatively small set of data, any predictive model will likely be severely limited in usefulness or generalizability.
 Additionally, creating a machine-learning model to work with this data is time-consuming and dependent upon resources.

 ## Visualizations
 Showcasing the distributions with boxplots and violin plots.